Filipino Canadians mourn after car ramming attack on their community. Here’s what we know

 On Sunday, Prime Minister Carney said he was “deeply heartbroken” over the attack, while stressing authorities do not believe there is any “active threat” to Canadians.

-Conservative leader Pierre Poilievre, Carney’s chief rival in the election, also extended his condolences to the victims and their families.
+Conservative leader Pierre Poilievre, Carney’s chief rival who lost his seat in Monday’s election, also extended his condolences to the victims and their families.

 The-CNN-Wire